Why do businesses need SEO?

 Determining the keywords for your business is crucial to the success of your SEO campaign.
 You can use research tools from websites such as Ahrefs.com and Ubersuggest.

-The goal of your keyword research is to discover how much search traffic is there for a specific keyword.
-And also how many businesses are competing for that keyword.
+The goal of your keyword research is to discover how much traffic there is for a specific keyword and find out how many businesses are competing for that keyword.

 Content Management Systems and SEO Plugins

-An easy way to create high-quality web content while optimizing for the search engines is to use a CMS or Content Management System.
+An easy way to create high-quality web content while optimizing for search engines like Google is to use a CMS or Content Management System.

 WordPress is a well-known and SEO friendly CMS.
 Partnered with the Yoast SEO plugin, WordPress can guide you in making your content readable and search engine friendly.